nocturn9x/heimdall/README.md

 # heimdall

-A superhuman UCI chess engine written in Nim
+Heimdall is a superhuman chess engine written in Nim.
+As far as I know, this is the strongest Nim engine that has ever been tested (please let me know should that not be the case), sitting around the top 60-70 rank globally.

 ##### Logo by @kan, thank you!